Real-Time & WebSockets

 - NestJS: Use

-- Long Polling: Use only as a fallback or for extremely low-frequency updates (e.g., job status check every 10m).
+- Long Polling: Use only as fallback or for extremely low-frequency updates (e.g., job status check every 10m).

 - Impact: High header overhead.
 Blocks threads if not handled carefully.